seba-1511/specialists/paper/paper.md

 not augment nor pre-process the images.
-Note that when trained on the horizontally flipped training and validation set our baseline algorithm reaches 10.18% and 32.22% misclassification error, which is competitive with the current state-of-the-art presented in Springenberg & al. (2015). [^1]
+Note that when trained on the horizontally flipped training and validation set our baseline algorithm reaches 10.18% and 32.22% misclassification error, which is competitive with the current state-of-the-art presented in Springenberg & al. (2015).

+Following Courbariaux & al (2015), the baseline network is based on the conclusions of Simonyan & al (2015) and uses three pairs of batch-normalized convolutional layers, each followed by a max-pooling layer, and two fully-connected layers.
+The same model is used for specialists, whose weights are initialized with the trained weights of the generalist. [^1] One major departure from the work of Hinton & al. (2014) is that our specialists are predicting over the same classes as the generalist, i.e. we do not merge all classes outside of the cluster into a unique one.
+With regards to the generalist, a specialist is only biased towards a subset of the classes, since it has been fine-tuned to perform well on those ones.

 [^1]: The code for those experiments, is freely available online at [github.com/seba-1511/specialists](http://www.github.com/seba-1511/specialists).

-Following Courbariaux & al (2015), the baseline network is based on the conclusions of Simonyan & al (2015) and uses three pairs of batch-normalized convolutional layers, each followed by a max-pooling layer, and two fully-connected layers.
-The same model is used for specialists, whose weights are initialized with the trained weights of the generalist.
-One major departure from the work of Hinton & al. (2014) is that our specialists are predicting over the same classes as the generalist, ie given a cluster we do not merge all classes outside of the cluster into a unique one.
-With regards to the generalist, the specialist is only biased towards a subset of the classes, since it has been fine-tuned to perform well on those ones.

 <!--Figure of Specialist-Generalist Framework.-->